-Jurisdictions outside of California are also taking action to reduce embodied carbon.
+Jurisdictions outside California are also taking action to reduce embodied carbon.
 Examples include:

 - Vancouver, British Columbia: Requires an LCA and an embodied carbon report from projects requesting rezoning.
-(This is a reporting requirement only; there are no performance targets.)334 - Portland, Oregon: City projects must provide EPDs that disclose the volume of emissions from concrete.335 - Quebec and British Columbia, Canada: "Wood First"336 and "Wood Charter"337 initiatives for midrise buildings encourage the use of wood construction technologies. - Denver, Colorado: The City of Denver contracted with Lotus Engineering and Sustainability to conduct a study titled, Denver's Building Sector Embodied Carbon Emissions338 that was published in June 2021.
-The city is currently working to develop code requirements to address embodied carbon.
+(This is a reporting requirement only; there are no performance targets.) - Portland, Oregon: City projects must provide EPDs that disclose the volume of emissions from concrete. - Quebec and British Columbia, Canada: "Wood First" and "Wood Charter" initiatives for midrise buildings encourage the use of wood construction technologies. - Denver, Colorado: The City of Denver contracted with Lotus Engineering and Sustainability to conduct a study titled Denver's Building Sector Embodied Carbon Emissions that was published in June 2021.
+The city is working to develop code requirements to address embodied carbon. - World Business Council for Sustainable Development (WBCSD): The WBCSD developed the Building Carbon System Framework tool to provide a common language to promote collaboration and achieve decarbonization across the full life cycle of buildings.
+An intensive and comprehensive whole-building life-cycle assessment was conducted in collaboration with Arup on six European buildings using the WBCSD Framework to test the tool.
+The key outcomes from this collaboration are the need to: - Commit to WBLCA on all projects.